ssbsukirat/medicine/Immune, inflammatory, rheumatological/Osteoarthritis.md

 	- Malalignment with patella in femoral trochlear groove
 	- Relieve by ***patellar brace or taping***
 	- Tape is difficult and irritable to skin
-- Neoprene sleeves over knee popular but unclear effect on
+- Neoprene sleeves over knee popular but unclear effect on pain
+- Acupuncture unclear effect mostly from placebo
+- In long standing pain RFA of nerves of joint
+## Pharmacotherapy
+- physical therapy mainstay but drugs have adjunctive role
+- No drugs to alter disease process
+### Acetaminophen, NSAIDS, COX-2 inhibitors
+- NSAIDs most popular
+- Topical or oral
+- Oral NSAIDs 30% better relief than Acetaminophen high dose
+- Initial, topical and SOS oral as side effects low with intermittent dosage
+- If ocassi